-In October and early November we flew to Italy and took a train to the cruise port of Civitaveccia on the Italian coast, northwest of Rome.
-We stayed there several nights before our cruise on NCL (Norwegian Cruise Line), giving us a full day to visit the beautiful medieval hill town of Tarquinia that is an important Etruscan archaeological site.
+While in Civitavecchia (lit., old port town) we visited Tarquinia, a medieval Italian hill town and former Etruscan burial ground — now a major archaeological site.
 We first visited Tarquinia in 1985 when we were living in Florence, but at that time most of the Etruscan tombs were not open for tourism; today it is possible to visit almost all of them, which we did.
 Because of their wall paintings, the tombs are important sources for the study of Etruscan musical instruments.

 Travels in 2018